Eastbury Manor House

 In 1557 Sysley built the present manor house.
 The house was laid out in typical Tudor style, on an H plan with a square courtyard at the centre.
 The manor stood 2 storeys high with an attic storey above and a cellar below and was built of red brick, then a fashionable material.
-The brickwork is embellished by diaper-work designs in grey brick.
+The red brick is embellished by diaper-work designs in grey brick.

 Though it has now been swallowed up by the expansion of Greater London, Eastbury originally stood on an isolated rise of ground with views over marshland to the River Thames.
 The Sysley family maintained rabbit warrens and a house for the warrener who looked after them.
 The warrens were located where Ripple Road now runs.